- How it Works

 Figure 3: How different factors and levels may impact the yield, weight, and taste of a crop of strawberries

 DOE tests many factors at the same time

 The responses we are looking for in this experiment are the yield, the weight, and the taste of the strawberries.
 You may decide you want a high yield of the tastiest strawberries.

 Design of experiments allows you to test numerous factors to determine which make the largest contributions to yield and taste.
 Based on this, you can fine-tune the experiment and use DOE to determine which combination of factors at specific levels gives the optimal balance of yield and taste.
 You can also compare different levels for given factors, such as whether a cultivar from nursery A produces a higher yield, better taste, or both than a plant from nursery B.

 DOE lets you investigate specific outcomes

 Design of Experiments also allows you to investigate specific outcomes (what combinations produce the best balance of yield and taste in a robust way) and reduce variability (define new conditions so the strawberry yield remains the same).
 Cost may be another consideration.
 DOE lets you balance trade-offs, such as what conditions produce the most cost-effective way to achieve the highest yield of strawberries.

 As we will see over the course of this series of blogs, DOE helps reduce the time, materials, and experiments needed to yield a given amount of information compared with OFAT.
 As well as these savings, DOE achieves higher precision and reduced variability when estimating the effects of each factor or interaction than using OFAT.
 It also systematically estimates the interaction between factors, which is not possible with OFAT experiments.

 This introductory blog offers only a very brief introduction to DOE.
-The next few blogs in this series will explore the various elements in more detail, beginning a deeper exploration of why DOE is worth doing, and who should consider doing it.
+The next few blogs in this series will explore the various elements in more detail, beginning a deeper exploration of why DOE is worth doing.

 Until then, I’m off for a cup of tea.